andre-martins/andre-martins.github.io/content/pages/home.md

 # News

-* We are presenting a tutorial on Latent Structure Models for NLP at ACL 2019 in Florence.
-Stay tuned!
+* We presented a [tutorial on Latent Structure Models for NLP](https://deep-spin.github.io/tutorial/) at ACL 2019 in Florence.
 * I am giving an invited talk at the [First EurNLP Summit](https://www.eurnlp.org) in London.
 * I am giving invited talks at 3 Summer schools: [LxMLS 2019](http://lxmls.it.pt) in Lisbon, [AthNLP 2019](http://athnlp.iit.demokritos.gr) in Athens, and [MLRS 2019](https://www.mlrs.ai) in Bangkok.
 * I am co-organizing LxMLS 2019 (Lisbon Machine Learning School).
 See [here](http://lxmls.it.pt) for details!
 * I was part of a discussion panel at Culturgest about AI.
 Here's the [video](https://www.culturgest.pt/pt/programacao/ana-paiva-andre-martins-e-arlindo-oliveira-especulacoes) (in Portuguese).
 * We have new papers accepted at AISTATS, NAACL, and ACL 2019.
 * Unbabel won the WMT 2019 Shared Task on Quality Estimation!
 Check the results [here](http://www.statmt.org/wmt19/qe-results.html)!
-* We launched OpenKiwi, a Pytorch-based software toolkit for translation quality estimation.
-Check the [repo](https://github.com/Unbabel/OpenKiwi) and the [demo paper]() at ACL 2019!
+* We received the **best system demo paper award** for OpenKiwi, a Pytorch-based software toolkit for translation quality estimation.
+Check the [repo](https://github.com/Unbabel/OpenKiwi) and the [demo paper](https://arxiv.org/abs/1902.08646) at ACL 2019!
 * We have a new EMNLP paper where we propose **SparseMAP** to build dynamic computation graphs via sparse latent structure.
 * I gave an invited talk in the [ACL 2018 Workshop on Neural Machine Translation and Generation](https://sites.google.com/site/wnmt18).
 Here are the [slides](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx3bm10MTh8Z3g6NzM2ZWNhMTk2MTdlODQ2Yw).
 * We have a new [ICML paper](http://proceedings.mlr.press/v80/niculae18a.html) where we propose *SparseMAP* as a new inference procedure for sparse structured prediction (work done in collaboration with [Vlad Niculae](http://vene.ro), [Mathieu Blondel](http://mblondel.org), and [Claire Cardie](http://www.cs.cornell.edu/home/cardie)).